Crisandro/simpleChat/README.md

 1) Install XAMPP and mysql workbench

-2) run XAMPP and start 'Apache' and 'MySQL'
+2) run XAMPP and start 'Apache'

 3) go to your browser and search for 'http://localhost/phpmyadmin/'

 4) create a database name it whatever you want also change the databasename on the backend file to the name of the database you created

-5) import the file 'simpleChatDatabase.sql' by going to the import tab in phpMyAdmin to import the tables needed for the database.
+5) import the file 'simplechat.sql' by going to the import tab in phpMyAdmin to import the tables needed for the database.

 ### Lunch the backend